 Another problem is that some of the relief efforts require long-term commitment.

-He is currently in contact with 8 rescued people, and has been conversing with them for months, always keeping an eye on them.
-A vast social aid network should be structured, she says.
+He is currently in contact with 8 rescued people, and has been talking to them for months while always keeping an eye on them.
+It would be necessary to structure, she says, a vast social help network.